kaputnikGo/DEF-ROM/README.md

 # DEF-ROM
 Sound board assembly project

+The DEF-ROM project is a place to archive sound code and audio samples.

-Examining the 2716 ROM code from Williams Electronics sound boards for games from 1979 to early-mid 1980s
+Examining and experimenting with the 2716 ROM code from Williams Electronics sound boards for games from 1979 to early-mid 1980s

-Workspace for the WiLL-i-ROMS project at https://github.com/kaputnikGo/WiLL-i-ROMS
+Workspace for the WiLL-i-ROMS Heathkit mod project at https://akm.net.au/will-i-roms/mods.html including mp3 sound player.

-possible comparison between Stellar Wars ROM and Varkon ROM to investigate asm routines and their changes over the lifespan of System 4-7 sound boards.
+Future possible comparison between Stellar Wars ROM and Varkon ROM to investigate asm routines and their changes over the lifespan of System 4-7 sound boards.